Generative AI Business Opportunities for Entrepreneurs in 2026: A Complete Guide

-Why Generative AI is a Goldmine in 2026
+Why Generative AI Is a Goldmine in 2026: Business Opportunities Every Entrepreneur Should Know

 Here's something worth sitting with.
 A 2023 McKinsey report flagged generative AI's potential contribution to the global economy at somewhere between $2.6 trillion and $4.4 trillion annually, spread across automation, new product categories, and productivity changes still unfolding.
 Big numbers, and the range is wide enough that pinning down one figure probably misses the point anyway.